jerryaoverton/business-model-simulation/README.md

 When done right, business innovation can be technical/scientific problem.
 Solving this problem means learning the mathematical language of prescriptive model simulation.
 Once learned, these concepts can be used to simulate innovations and new business models.
 In the learning path, w
 We cover methods for building prescriptive model simulations with examples for how to simulate IOT, consumers,  companies, and smart cities.
 Participants will learn the essentials of prescriptive modeling, how to simulate new business model innovations, enterprise-scale simulation, and best practices for making simulation a reality.

+## Simulating Smart Cities: How to Build A Better Community
+This section contains files need to to simulate different ways people form and interact within communities.
+By taking census data about how people spend their time, we simulated the activities of those most engaged in volunteering and civic leadership.
+We used those simulations to discover ways that companies can improve their brand by improving their engagement within the community.

 ## Heading 1
 We can simulate interactions among people.
 By taking data about the interactions between healthcare providers and patients, we can simulate new patient experiences.
 We can use those simulated experiences to discover new ways hospitals can improve patient care.